DerZwergGimli/api-rust-roguemarket/readme.md

 # Rogue Market backend-stack

 This repo contains the codebase to create a fast and reliable data aggregation and storage solution for the RogueMarket with optimizations for TradingView-Charts.

+Its fetching history data using Substreams and writing it into a PostgreSQL-Database.

 ## Docker Images

 ### API

 - [derzwerggimli/api-roguemarket-worker](derzwerggimli/api-roguemarket-worker)

 ```dotenv